BLOG—Check Back Soon!

-In addition to the common issues mentioned above—stress, anxiety, health, productivity, big life changes or decisions, parenting teens, I specialize in the following areas which I have a particular expertise and passions for working with:
+In addition to the issues mentioned above, ispecialize in the following areas for which I have a particular passion and experience:

 Do any of the following describe you?

-- Ready to start living more mindfully in the present, with more focus, contentment, compassion and poise when life throws you a curve-ball...
+…Past ready to start living more mindfully in the present, with more focus, contentment, compassion and poise when life throws you a curve-ball?

-If you recognize yourself above, I invite you to contact me for a brief conversation to understand your needs and goals and determine if I might be a good fit.
-Or you're welcome to set up your first appointment if you're ready to get started.
-View issues and areas that I don't work with here.
+If you recognize yourself above, I invite you to contact me for a brief conversation to better understand your needs and goals and determine if I might be a good fit.
+Or simply get in touch if you’re ready to set up an initial appointment.

 Is video counseling right for you?